-Having completed a gruelling month-long course of 200 training hours, and many more spent in studying, their first reaction was one of relief.
+Having completed the intensive training, their first reaction was one of relief.
 They had mastered the requirements of this intensive course and gained an internationally accredited Yoga Teacher Training Certificate.
 The next step will be to take their training into their own environments, as a tool to healing conflict and trauma in their own communities, torn apart by violence.

 Invitation to India